Legalisation of documents from Nigeria for use in the Netherlands

 Where to get your document legalised

 Have your document legalised by the Nigerian Ministry of Foreign Affairs.
-After legalisation, you can use your document in the Netherlands.
+Once your document has been legalised by the Nigerian authorities it can be used in the Kingdom of the Netherlands.

 Assistance from the CDC in The Hague